gro-ove/actools-uijson/README.md

 * Custom Launcher (with GT-like career mode?)

 #### Changelog
+* 0.3.49
+    * Preview generator quality has been reduced back (there is the new option to use PNG, but be careful!)
+    * Support for 1.3.1
+    * Simple race mode (more settings will be in next WPF-version)
+* 0.3.48
+    * LR/HR nodes fixer (enables COCKPIT_HR, disables COCKPIT_LR and etc)
+    * Blurred rims fixer (use it when car in showroom has blurred rims)
+    * Preview generator quality has been improved
+        * *Warning!* There is a bug in Windows GDI+, which messes up JPEGs even when quality is 100%.
+So for now app saves preview.jpg as PNG-image.
+Everything should work fine anyway, but it's still kinda bad.
+I'll try to find better solution.
+    * Shortcuts updated:
+        * Ctrl+Alt+A: Update shadows + Update previews in manual mode
+        * Ctrl+Alt+S: Update previews in manual mode
+        * Ctrl+Alt+D: Update shadows
+* 0.3.47
+    * Fixed year autoinsert
+    * Fixed cars toggle
+    * Custom Showroom: fixed, improved, optimized
 * 0.3.45
     * Fixed memory leaking, improved perfomance
     * Fixed INI parsing (seriously, these files are such a mess)